Put-in-Bay Diary October 2017 If You Missed It, Read It Here!

 Put-in-Bay Diary Fri., Oct.
-6th – Looks like resale shop at Don and Rose Stephens who are having a garage sale.
+6th – It looks like a resale shop at Don and Rose Stephens, who are having a garage sale.

 Sat., Oct.
 7th – It’s a busy Saturday with the Wine Festival at the Put-in-Bay Winery at the Doller Estate.
-There are 200 wines to try, a great silent auction, food treats and a drawing for King and Queen of the festival.
-A “Mad Scientists Halloween Lab” takes place in the afternoon at the Nature Center for kids and adults alike.
+There are 200 wines to try, a great silent auction, food treats, and a drawing for the King and Queen of the festival.
+A “Mad Scientists Halloween Lab” occurs in the afternoon at the Nature Center for kids and adults alike.
 Ally Urge and Conor Blumensaadt are married at the Anchorage on East Point.
-The Change of Watch at Put-in-Bay Yacht Club ushers in new Commodore Gina Trebilcock.
-The 19th Annual Put-in-Bay Fall Ball and Customer Appreciation Party take place at the Island Club.
+The Change of Watch at Put-in-Bay Yacht Club ushers in the new Commodore Gina Trebilcock.
+The 19th Annual Put-in-Bay Fall Ball and Customer Appreciation Party occur at the Put-in-Bay Resort.

 Put-in-Bay Diary -Sun., Oct.
 8th – For the Blumensaadt/Urge wedding guests, there’s a brunch at the Crew’s Nest.
 The Blessing of